Shichimenchou/math4610/HW3/Problem5/matMul.md

 **Input:** The inputs two vector of vector of doubles, A and B, and the dimension of matrix A, n and m

-**Output:** This routine returns a matrix, the product of the two matricese
+**Output:** This routine returns a matrix, the product of the two matrices

 **Usage/Example:** The following lines of code compute the produt of the matrices, and the main function tests the method